isaacnmm/pestpolicy-hugo2XX/content/posts/best-short-scale-electric-guitars/index.md

 ---
-title: Best Short Scale Electric Guitars
+title: 7 Best Short Scale Electric Guitars in 2026
 description: If you are a kid, a player with petite hands or a traveler wishing to play the guitar
 slug: best-short-scale-electric-guitars